lerna/lerna/README.md

 into `packages/<package-name>`.
 Original commit authors, dates and messages are preserved.
 Commits are applied to the current branch.

-This is useful for gathering pre-exising standalone packages into a Lerna repo.
+This is useful for gathering pre-existing standalone packages into a Lerna repo.
 Each commit is modified to make changes relative to the package directory.
 So, for example, the commit that added `package.json` will instead add `packages/<package-name>/package.json`.